onkernel/ImmortalBard/README.md

 ### `await bard.beseech(instruction: string): Promise<BeseechResult>`

 **Beseech the Bard** - Speak thy intent in natural language.
-The Bard transforms it into Playwright code, captures the current page DOM for context, executes in the remote browser, and returns all.
+The Bard transforms it into Playwright code, captures the current page AI snapshot for context, executes in the remote browser, and returns all.

 **Returns:**
 ```typescript